 The Board shall meet as frequently as the interests of the Company shall require.
 The Board can meet by a conference call or similar communications equipment by means of which all persons participating in the meeting can hear each other.
-Moreover, where duly justified by emergency and by the corporate interest of the Company, decisions may be adopted, without a meeting, by the unanimous written consent of the directors.
-However, this procedure may not be used for the approval of the annual accounts and the use of the authorised capital.
+Decisions may also be adopted, without a meeting, by the unanimous written consent of the directors.
 The relative majority of physical Board meetings in any one year will take place in Belgium.